braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 <a id="important-edge-case"></a>

 {% alert important %}
-Should the window of re-eligibility be less than the maximum duration of the Canvas, a user will be allowed to re-enter and receive more than one step's messages.
-In the edge case where a user's re-entry reaches the same step as its previous entry, Braze will deduplicate that step's messages. <br><br>In the event where a user re-enters the Canvas, reaches the same step as their previous entry, and is eligible for an in-app message for each entry, the user will get the message twice (depending on in-app message priority) as long as they re-open a session two times.
+Should the window of re-eligibility be less than the maximum duration of the Canvas, a user will be allowed to re-enter and receive more than one component's messages.
+In the edge case where a user's re-entry reaches the same component as its previous entry, Braze will deduplicate that component's messages. <br><br>In the event where a user re-enters the Canvas, reaches the same component as their previous entry, and is eligible for an in-app message for each entry, the user will get the message twice (depending on in-app message priority) as long as they re-open a session two times.
 {% endalert %}

 ### Step 2c: Set your target entry audience